neelpatel114/Dr.Chen_Lab/README.md

 Other commands:
 Command	- Origin - Destination	Description

-git clone REPO_URL	Personal Github	Local	Creates a local copy of a Github repo.
-The URL can be copied from Github.com by clicking the `Clone or Download` button.
+-git clone REPO_URL	Personal Github	Local	Creates a local copy of a Github repo.
+The URL can be copied from Github.com by clicking the `Clone or Download`button.

 - git add README.md	Working Dir	Staging Area	Add "README.md" to staging area.